40 Years in Retrospect . . . The life of Miracle Distribution Center – Part 1

 There is no journey but to walk with Him.
 (T-24.V.7:7)

 In A Course in Miracles we read, “What could you not accept, if you but knew that everything that happens, all events, past, present and to come, are gently planned by One Whose only purpose is your good?”
-(W-pI.135.18:1) I think somewhere in my mind and heart at the moment Richard laid those business cards in front of me with the name Miracle Distribution Center on them, I must have felt this, but I still wish the Holy Spirit would have picked another name!
+(W-pI.135.18:1) I must have felt this awareness somewhere in my mind and heart at the moment Richard laid those business cards in front of me with the name Miracle Distribution Center on them, but I still wish the Holy Spirit would have picked another name!